MuseuComputacao/mcu-core/README.md

 http://localhost:3001/
 ```

-1 - To install new gems add on Gemfile and then tun `docker-compose build`
+1 - To install new gems add on Gemfile and then run `docker-compose build`

+2 - To seed your db for get the first user created run `docker-compose run --rm app rails db:seed`

 ## Rails Console